Dermatologist or Trichologist ? Who Can Help You With Your Hair Loss Problem?

 A trichologist, on the other hand, works on the science and physiology of hair and scalp.
 He or she will take any scalp related problem or hair loss and will treat the same with topical medication.
 The main objective of a trichologist is to maintain the scalp and hair health of a person and help the person achieve goals of thick and fuller hair.
 To do this, the trichologist diagnoses the scalp and treats the hair follicles.
 However, being a certified professional, the trichologist cannot perform surgery.

-Verdict : Dermatologist or Trichologist For Your Hair Problems?
+Verdict : Trichologist vs Dermatologist For Your Hair Problems?

-A dermatologist will try to understand the symptoms of hair problems such as hair loss and will not always carry out a thorough examination of the scalp.
+A dermatologist is a dermatology specialist who will try to understand the symptoms of hair problems such as hair loss and will not always carry out a thorough examination of the scalp.
 On the contrary, a trichologist will take a full hair history and check the scalp for signs of inflammation, lesion, pimples, and damaged hair follicles to further analyze the issue.

 On the other hand, a trichologist will approach a holistic perspective for hair loss and take on a wide range of medication to treat hair loss issues such as nutritional supplements, scalp therapy products, low-level laser therapy, and also traditional methods of treatment such as minoxidil.
 If needed, a trichologist will even partner with a medical doctor who will help them run blood tests to further understand the cause of hair loss.